windweaver828/retrovidsaver/README.md

 * Get autocompletion working
 * Add in xbacklight, screen brightness settings
 * Try to fix input monitor so that a dummy value isn't necessary, some kind of logic to read in x bytes if they are there upon first reading from device
+* Add option to mute system volume for a silent screensaver
+* Try to minimize emulation station on screensaver and restore it on close